neuroflip/ITAcademy-frontend-shop/README.md

 ```bash
 $ npm install
 ```
-3. Run the web server (instruction for mac osx):
+3. Run the web server:
+***NOTE: you will need to install and run a web server to be able to load the web page correctly.
+This is because the site is accessing to local storage as a persistance system and loading directly index.html into the browser you will get a CORS policy error and it will not load.***
+ - instruction for mac osx:
 ```bash
 $ python3 -m http.server 9000
 ```
+ - instructions for Windows: look for a web server and install it.
+It can be https://simplewebserver.org/ or you can use IIS (the standard window web server) https://www.microsoft.com/es-es/download/details.aspx?id=48264

-4. Load the page http:localhost:9000 at the browser
+4. Load the page using localhost and the port configured at the web server.

 <br>